AlexandreGauthier/bigchess/README.md

 ## Design

 Inspired by the [xi-editor](https://github.com/xi-editor/xi-editor), the program's logic is completely decoupled from the GUI.
-It consists of bigchess-core, a backend written in Rust and bigchess-electron, an electron frontend.
+It consists of a backend written in Rust and an electron frontend.
 These components communicate in JSON through bigchess-core's standard input and output.

 ## Compiling